📋 BSc Agriculture Eligibility 2026 — Admission, Entrance Exams & Process

 Admission Process — Step by Step

-- Choose college and course based on rank
+- Choose university and programme based on your rank and eligibility

-- Document verification + fee payment at allotted college
+- Complete document verification and fee payment

 For State Entrance Exams